cocoa-xu/evision/README.md

 should be included in Microsoft Visual Studio, and `powershell` should be included in almost all recent version (it was first released in 2007).

+If `ninja` can be found in `%PATH%`, then we will prefer using `ninja` to build everything as it allows parallel building.

 Evision is NOT tested in MSYS2, Cygwin, or WSL/WSL2.

 ### Optional